Revolutionary War Artillery & Cannons

 The smallest of the mortars in use in the late 18th century was the “Coehorn” a four and two-fifths inch bore size.
 This was named for the Baron de Coehorn, Director of Artillery of the Dutch Army a century before the Revolution, who had adopted this design.
 13 1/4 inches in barrel length, and weighing 84 lbs, the Coehorn could throw an 8 1/2 lb shell 800 yards.
 It could be moved by a crew of two or three men.

-The "Royal" mortar was 5.4 inches calibre, 16 1/2 inches long and weighed 112 pounds.
+The “Royal” mortar was 5.4 inches caliber, 16 1/2 inches long and weighed 112 pounds.
 It fired a sixteen pound shell 1000 yards.

-The "Stone Mortar" was in service at this time, though never shown on returns of ordnance or on inventories.
-These were frequently of ad hoc manufacture in the field, followed no "sealed pattern", and came in any and every caliber.
+The “Stone Mortar” was in service at this time, though never shown on returns of ordnance or on inventories.
+These were frequently of ad hoc manufacture in the field, followed no “sealed pattern”, and came in any and every caliber.
 They took their name from their ammunition; sacks or baskets of stones and scrap metal, fired for their nuisance value.
 The maximum range was some four or five hundred yards at the best of times, and they were generally used by defenders during sieges in order against those digging the attacking trenches.
-Small calibres of stone mortar could be used to throw the hand grenades of the day, which were merely small bombs thrown by hand, as can be seen caricatured in Mad Magazines' "Spy vs. Spy" cartoons.
+Small calibers of stone mortar could be used to throw the hand grenades of the day, which were merely small bombs thrown by hand, as can be seen caricatured in Mad Magazines’ “Spy vs. Spy” cartoons.

 The howitzer was originally developed to fire bombs (powder-filled explosive shells.)
 This required a large bore in order to get the best effect from the larger projectiles, but it also required that the propelling charge be reduced to about one-ninth of the shell weight, in order not to over-stress the hollow projectile.
 Since the small charge burned so quickly, there was no need for a long barrel, and the howitzer therefore evolved into a large caliber gun with a short barrel – about five to seven times the caliber was the generally accepted figure, as opposed to 15 to 25 times for guns.
 Howitzers, like mortars, were chambered.

 The advantages of dropping the explosive shell over obstacles was introduced after the howitzer had entered service, and the design was soon modified to allow more elevation to the barrel to obtain plunging fire.
-Due to the short barrel and light charge this did not introduce any complications in the way of carriage design, although it must be stressed that in the 18th century an elevation of twenty degrees was considered high for a howitzer.
-It should also be added that although the elevation was increased over that of the gun, this was offset by the lower charge, and the howitzer never achieved greater ranges than guns of equivalent calibre.
+Due to the short barrel and light charge this did not introduce any complications in the way of carriage design, although it must be stressed that in the 18th century, an elevation of twenty degrees was considered high for a howitzer.
+It should also be added that although the elevation was increased over that of the gun, this was offset by the lower charge, and the howitzer never achieved greater ranges than guns of equivalent caliber.

 Displayed at Saratoga, background, an English howitzer; foreground, a 6-pounder.
 Note the ammunition boxes mounted on each side of the gun – these would hold enough munitions to put the gun into action quickly, while the munition wagon was being brought up to support sustained fire.